telerik-boneyard/platform-deliveries-hybrid-dl/README.md

 The detailed list of showcased features includes:

+* Data Connectors
+  * Create a Data Connector from a demo Data Link Server
+  * Create a content type from a SQL table
+  * Connect the application to data from a table in a relational database
 * Offline Support
   * Switching between online and offline mode
   * Data synchronization